-The Laboratory is entering a new phase of scientific endcavor.
+The Laboratory is entering a new phase of scientific endeavor.
 Pioneering activities in the unexplored realms of nuclear power, nuclear rocket engines, and controlled thermonuclear power have been added to its weapons program; experiments are being planned and carried out at pressures and temperatures far beyond any previously created by man.
 These activities exemplify the imaginative approach by which the Laboratory maintains its pre-eminence in scientific achievement.

+los alamos

+scientific laboratory

-los alamos scientific laboratory of the UNIVERSITY OF CALIFORNIA LOS ALAMOS, NEW MEXICO
+LOS ALAMOS, NEW MEXICO